• Search Keywords

 Reporting Obligations:

-• For successfully funded Business companies, it will be a requirement of the funding agreement to maintain and report at regular annual intervals for a period of 3 years after the completion of the funded activity.
-Any personal information collected from Reporting Obligations will be handled in accordance with Screen Australia’s Privacy Policy.
+• For funded Business companies, it will be a requirement of the funding agreement to maintain and report at regular annual intervals for a period of three (3) years after the completion of the funded activity.

 See the FAQs for further information.